RetroDECK/ES-DE/USERGUIDE.md

 If you want to create your own portable intallation from scratch or customize the setup, [INSTALL.md](INSTALL.md#portable-installation-on-windows) provides additional details.

+A number of systems have alternative emulator entries named _Shortcut or script_ which allows the direct execution of .lnk shortcut files or .bat batch files.
+It's not possible by default to directly launch .ps1 PowerShell scripts.
+As running PowerShell scripts is not even enabled by default on Windows they are for sure not recommended.
+If you still want to use them the best approach is to execute them via either a .lnk shortcut file or a .bat wrapper script where you explicitly call powershell.exe with the -command flag.
+If you instead insist on running them directly from ES-DE, you'll need to add a custom system or find rule configuration where you execute powershell.exe instead of cmd.exe and you'll also need to add .ps1 as a file extension for each relevant system.

 ## Specific notes for macOS

 As macOS does not support Vulkan some emulators are not available, and some that do exist have not been updated for this operating system in recent years.
 But emulator support is steadily improving and native ARM releases ("Apple Silicon") are also getting more common.
 One issue though is that some emulators are not codesigned and notarized so macOS refuses to run them by default.
 You can override the operating system's security settings however, which will work around this problem.
 Some emulators are also available via the [Homebrew](https://brew.sh) package manager and in many instances ES-DE includes support for these releases using the bundled configuration.

 Lack of controller support is a bit of a problem on macOS, and in some instances controller drivers are available but quite buggy.
 In general it seems as if Sony PlayStation controllers are better supported than Microsoft Xbox controllers.
-For third party controllers you need to investigate the macOS support as it seems to differ quite a lot.
+For third party controllers you need to investigate macOS support as it seems to be quite limited.

 There is a very annoying default configuration when using Sony controllers like the DualShock 4 and DualSense (and possibly others) where double tapping the Share button starts the screen recording functionality of the operating system.
 This normally presents a popup window for whether to approve the screen recording.
 To disable this functionality you need to create a custom controller profile and assign that to your specific controller.
 This is done via _System Settings_ and then the _Game Controllers_ entry.
 You'll find the relevant setting under the _Share Gestures_ section of the controller profile configuration screen.
 Refer to your operating system documentation for more details about this topic.